sayedabdulmongey/CFD/heat_equation_simulation/README.md

 # Heat Equation Simulation in 3D

-This repository contains a Python script that simulates heat diffusion on a 2D plate using the Finite Difference Method (FDM).
+In this directory, you will find a Python script that simulates heat diffusion on a 2D plate using the Finite Difference Method (FDM).
 The simulation solves the heat equation numerically and visualizes the temperature distribution over time in a 3D animated plot.

 ## Features
 - Implements the heat equation using FDM with central differencing.